 The Blueprint is organized into three chapters.
 In the ﬁrst chapter, it is attempted to present the current scenario of ﬁnancial networks, further requirements and beneﬁts that might arise out of adoption of Blockchain Technology.
 The second chapter is devoted to design aspects of three important constituents – architecture, governance and technology – that will help in successful deployment of Blockchain based services.
 The third and last chapter gives roadmaps for implementation, taking into account the requirements and designs discussed in earlier chapters.

-The Blueprint on Blockchain Platform was released by was jointly launched by Dr. Y. V. Reddy, former Governor, Reserve Bank of India, and Shri R. Gandhi, former Deputy Governor, Reserve Bank of India, today.
+The Blueprint on Blockchain Platform was released by Dr. Y. V. Reddy, former Governor, Reserve Bank of India, and Shri R. Gandhi, former Deputy Governor, Reserve Bank of India, today.